AKUA MIND BODY

 AKUA Mind and Body is a full-service treatment program that offers a wide range of “east meets west” treatment modalities for many different populations struggling with depression and other mental health and substance use disorders.
 AKUA Mind and Body treats co-occurring disorders and works diligently with each client and their family to ensure that treatment is specifically tailored to their needs, and not just their disorder.

 AKUA Mind and Body offers detoxification, intensive treatment programs, and outpatient treatment programs.
-AKUA Mind and Body uses a blend of holistic approaches combined with evidence-based treatment to help individuals who have been affected by depression to recognize their underlying triggers and develop healthy coping skills.
+AKUA Mind and Body uses a blend of holistic approaches combined with evidence-based treatment to help individuals who have been affected by depression recognize their underlying triggers and develop healthy coping skills.
 Regardless of where you are in your recovery process, AKUA Mind and Body can help.

 You might also like